rinnychinny/bookrating/README.md

 ## 📦 Requirements

-All dependencies are listed in `requirements.txt`.
+All dependencies are listed in `requirements.txt` using pip-chill.
 Use `pip install -r requirements.txt` to replicate the environment.

 ---